-The project involves the development and construction of a Public Safety Training Center.
-This training facility will include classrooms but will primarily be used for high-liability training such as emergency driving, and will include a shooting range, and space for scenario-based use of force training.
-Currently, both the Police Department must send personnel to facilities outside of the City for this training, much of which is mandated by law, or defined in accreditation requirements.
-Once this new Training Center is operational, the City will benefit from both reduced training costs, and improved training and related services.
-This project is ongoing and planned to be completed in stages, over a period of years.
+The larger multi-year project involves the construction of a Police Training Facility.
+This project has been developing for a few years now.
+The training facility will include classroom space but will primarily be used for high-liability training such as emergency driving, and will include a shooting range, and space for scenario-based use of force training.
+Currently, the Police Department must send personnel to facilities outside of the city for this training, much of which is mandated by law or defined in accreditation requirements.
+Once the new Training Facility is operational, the city will benefit from both reduced training costs and improved training and related services.
+This project has been in the planning and predevelopment stages for the past few years.
 The needs assessment and design study have been completed.
-Once a location has been finalized, the permitting and construction phase can begin, with the facility being built in sections.
-Each section will be put into use as it is finished and while construction continues in additional areas of the facility.

 The project is complex and will rely on input from multiple stakeholders going forward.
-Expenses and proposals are subject to change, but the current estimations include the use of existing City owned land in the North Cape area, with a cost of around 6.5 million dollars.
+Expenses and proposals are subject to change, but the current estimations include the use of existing city-owned land in the North Cape area, with a total estimated cost of 6.5 million dollars.
+The use of impact fees has been approved and a significant portion of the estimated costs have been transferred into the FY21 Police budget for this project.
+The city recently approved a resolution to hire a project/ construction manager and begin moving forward with final design.
+The goal is to break ground and begin construction during FY21.